AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/README.md

 ---
 This repository contains a comprehensive processing pipeline for spatial transcriptomics data analysis.

-This analysis pipeline was built and deployed on Code Ocean, a cloud-based computational research platform.
+This pipeline was built and deployed on Code Ocean, a cloud-based computational research platform.
 The pipeline leverages Code Ocean's containerized environment to ensure reproducible results across different computing environments.

 Code Ocean documentation: https://docs.codeocean.com/user-guide